Can You Recycle Blenders? (And Throw Them in Trash?)

 When you’re disposing of your blender, it’s important to prepare it properly beforehand.
 First, you have to unplug it and let it cook down for days before.
 Then, separate the different parts and take them to their respective recycling areas.

-However, it’s best to find out if it’s legal for you to throw small appliances in the dumpster.
+Also, before you opt to toss it in the trash bin, it’s best to find out if it’s legal for you to throw small appliances in the dumpster.
 It’ll end up in a landfill where it may be compacted or left to sit around for many years.
-If it’s compacted, then that’s great.

 Another factor you have to consider when you’re throwing your blender in the trash is where it’ll end up.
 Blenders are made from a combination of different materials, and most have plastic components in them.

-Throwing it in the trash will result in it ending up in a landfill.
-Now, that can be a problem for the environment because blenders will take a long time to decompose.
-In addition, they aren’t biodegradable, which means it’ll be impossible for microbes to act on them and break them down.
+You see, throwing blenders in the trash will result in them ending up in a landfill.
+This can be a problem for the environment because blenders aren’t biodegradable, which means it’ll be impossible for microbes to act on them and break them down.

 So, the best way to dispose of a blender is to recycle it.
 There are many provisions for this, and you can start with curbside recycling, appliance recycling depots, or even companies that accept small appliances.